free-creations/a2jmidi/README.md

 But unlike __a2jmidi__, you cannot with `a2jmidid` establish the JACK-side connections unless the ALSA-side Hardware- or Software- ports are alive.

-With __a2jmidi__, on the other hand, JACK-side and ALSA-side applications can be started independently and in any sequence.
+With the __a2jmidi__-utility, on the other hand, JACK-side and ALSA-side applications can be started independently and in any sequence.